 Deciding the age at which you'd like to claim Social Security retirement benefits is tricky: Should you go for the lower-dollar option at age 62 or wait until full retirement age and get bigger monthly checks for the years that remain?
-It's important to learn about your different options and benefit amounts before you start receiving Social Security benefits -- because once you start claiming retirement benefits, you can't change your mind.
+It's important to learn about your different options and benefit amounts before you start receiving Social Security benefits to make the most of your retirement money.

 Here's how to determine what your Social Security retirement benefits will be at different ages, and whether you should take early retirement benefits or not.

 You may opt to receive benefits early (at age 62), at full retirement age, or after full retirement age.
 Your full retirement age varies between 66 and 67 depending on when you were born.
 (To determine your full retirement age, visit the Social Security Administration's website and click Find your full retirement age.)

 If you claim benefits before full retirement age.
-Approximately two-thirds of retirees claim benefits as soon as they turn 62 (referred to as "early retirement").
-If you claim early retirement, you'll receive up to 20% less than you would have if you'd waited until full retirement age (this number goes up to 30% in 2022 for people born in 1960 or later).
+About half of retirees claim benefits as soon as they turn 62 (referred to as "early retirement").
+If you claim early retirement, you'll receive up to 25% less than you would have if you'd waited until full retirement age (this number goes up to 30% in 2022 for people born in 1960 or later).

 If you claim benefits at full retirement age.
 Although claiming at full retirement age entitles you to "full" retirement benefits, you're actually given an incentive to wait even longer, as described next.

 If you claim benefits after full retirement age.
-From your full retirement age until you reach age 70, the Social Security Administration (SSA) will increase your benefits by a certain percentage -- somewhere between 4% and 8%.
-(To find out how much your benefits will increase, go to www.ssa.gov/retire2/, and click "Discover Your Retirement Options.")
-For example, baby boomers will earn a whopping 8% more for each year they delay until age 70.
+From your full retirement age until you reach age 70, the Social Security Administration (SSA) will increase your benefits by 8% per year.